Search Knowledge Base by Keyword

-This section will go over known Verity issues.
-Below you can find the most common known issues.
+This article will cover known Verity issues, as well as some tips and best practices.
 If the Verity issue you are experiencing is not listed below, please contact ClearEdge3D support at the following email address: firstname.lastname@example.org

 - To maintain the link between Verity items and elements in Autodesk® Navisworks®, you must save the Autodesk® Navisworks® project after adding the items to Verity and before closing Autodesk® Navisworks®.
 Verity is a database and saves on every operation, but Autodesk® Navisworks® is not and must be saved to retain the data pushed into it.